 - Answer Song: "Whoever's in New England" was a response to Barry Manilow's "Weekend in New England."

 - Bowdlerise: Many radio stations cut Reba's version of "Fancy" short after three verses, probably to avoid having the last verse describe that Fancy "charmed a king and a congressman" and used prostitution to gain wealth and build a Georgia mansion and a New York flat, and finally makes peace with her dead mother after 13 years.
 Some stations, however, note the full-length version's running time (4:59) and, to fit it within an already tightly-formatted program, defer to the radio edit.

 - The video version, at the end, depicts Fancy using her newfound wealth to open a safe home for runaway/troubled teenaged girls ... on the site of her childhood home.

 - Charity Motivation Song: "What If?", a charity single for the Salvation Army released in late 1997.

 - Concept Video: She's famous for these, going all the way back to "Whoever's in New England".
 The video for "Is There Life Out There" took this to such an extent that CMT almost banned the video because of its length.

-- The Cover Changes The Gender: Twice.
+- The Cover Changes the Gender: Twice.
 She changed The Everly Brothers' "Cathy's Clown" from first to third person (resulting in the story changing to a third party observing the storyline), and Lee Greenwood's "Ring on Her Finger, Time on Her Hands" from third to first.
-Oddly, even though she was singing "Ring on my finger, time on my hands", she kept the original title on the CD listing and on the charts.
+Even though she was singing "Ring on my finger, time on my hands", she kept the original title on the CD listing and on the charts.

-- '80s Hair: In the eighties, her hair was frequently bigger than she was.
+- '80s Hair: In The '80s, her hair was frequently bigger than she was.